British F1 Grand Prix 2026 — Travel Guide & Race Information

 Safety Cars Are Common

-High-speed crashes at Becketts or the Copse area, combined with changing conditions, make safety car interventions a regular feature.
-Sprint weekends compress setup time further, increasing the chance of incidents.
+High-speed crashes at Becketts or the Copse area, combined with changing conditions, make safety car interventions a regular feature of the British F1 Grand Prix.

 Main Overtaking Zone